 Our psychology major applies a science and technology focus to the traditional psychology curriculum.
-Degree options in biopsychology, clinical psychology, visual perception, and information processing sharpen your focus, and a cooperative education or internship requirement provides real-world experience.
+Degree options in biopsychology, clinical psychology, visual perception, social psychology and cognition sharpen your focus, and a cooperative education or internship requirement provides real-world experience.
 You’ll be well prepared for graduate study or employment.

 Our public policy major offers several unique features, including an accelerated five-year BS/MS option and a choice of specializations.
 This program’s interdisciplinary education includes economics, history, political science, philosophy, and sociology.
 Explore a range of public policy issues in courses drawn from other programs at RIT.
 This is perhaps the only public policy major in the nation that requires a cooperative education component, providing preparation for both graduate study and careers.